 "Cori writes like Siouxsie screams!" says writer/filmmaker/musician, Patrick O'Neil.
 Her work reflects a hands on, in-the-street engagement with life, a constant thread though her diverse artistic background which has spanned writing and directing plays, recording/touring with indie rock bands, and studying Humanities at San Francisco State University.

 Cori’s art work is born from thoughts about history, social class, and pop culture; blending the old and the new, exploring traditional crafts and techniques while giving them sassy modern twists.
 Her decorative miniature tile jewelry has been featured in group shows at the SFMOMA Artists Gallery, the California Museum, and is currently available through the the American Museum of Ceramic Art, the Phoenix Art Museum, the Catalina Island Museum, the Museum of Latin American Art, and in her online store.

-Cori is now finishing her second book, "Weda", a graphic coming-of-age novel about cholas, Joan Jett, and unlikely friendships.
-She is the Workshops Director and Indie-craft Pop-up Coordinator for the Art Beat Foundation.
-She lives in the San Francisco Bay Area.
+Cori is now working her second book, "Cherryland", a graphic coming-of-age novel.
+She lives and loves in the San Francisco Bay Area.